rjsf-team/react-jsonschema-form/README.md

 ![](http://i.imgur.com/xqu6Lcp.png)

-Please note that while standardized, `datetime-local` and `date` input elements are not yet supported by Firefox and IE. If you plan on targeting these platforms, two alternative widgets are available:
+Please note that, even though they are standardized, `datetime-local` and `date` input elements are not yet supported by Firefox and IE. If you plan on targeting these platforms, two alternative widgets are available:

 - `alt-datetime`: Six `select` elements are used to select the year, the month, the day, the hour, the minute and the second;
 - `alt-date`: Three `select` elements are used to select the year, month and the day.

 ![](http://i.imgur.com/VF5tY60.png)

-You can customize the list of years displayed in the *year* select by providing a ``yearsRange`` property to ``ui:options`` in your uiSchema:
+You can customize the list of years displayed in the `year` dropdown by providing a ``yearsRange`` property to ``ui:options`` in your uiSchema:

 ```jsx
 uiSchema: {